 You will need to pre-book these classes.
 See all available classes & payment packages below:

-Currently I am also teaching an on-line only beginners class on Wednesdays at 11.00 to 12.15pm as well as a Gentle in-person/on-line mix class at Norden Farm, in conjunction with and bookable with Norden Farm in Maidenhead Click here for details and to book
+Currently I am also teaching an on-line beginners class on Wednesdays at 11.00 to 12.15pm as well as a Gentle Yoga on-line in conjunction with Norden Farm.
+Please book direct with Norden Farm in Maidenhead Click here for details and to book

 Please look after yourself when participating remotely.
 By booking and making payment you are agreeing that joining the class is your own responsibility.